ahsan89-oss/nn-lite/README.md

 /opt/android-studio/bin/studio.sh
 ```

-# Open the Kotlinapplication in Android Studio:
+# Open the App in Android Studio:

-Select 'Kotlinapplication' and import it as a Project
+Select 'App' and import it as a Project
 Go to Tools->Device Manager->Add a new device through '+' symbol. e.g. Pixel 5

 # Set up Android SDK Environment Variables:

-Select 'Kotlinapplication' and import it as a Project
+Select 'App' and import it as a Project
 Go to Tools->Device Manager->Add a new device through '+' symbol. e.g. Pixel 5

 # Set up Android SDK Environment Variables: